 In 1951 a new exhibition Life and Culture of the Pre-class and Early Class Society in Bulgaria was arranged.
 This exhibition later became part of the permanent exhibition of the Museum and was shown in the newly arranged rooms of its Antiquity and Mddle Ages sections.

-In the early 1960s the Institute of Archaeology with Museum took part in large joint exhibitions in Paris, France (1960) and in Essen, Germany (1964).
+In the early 1960s the National Archaeological Institute with Museum took part in large joint exhibitions in Paris, France (1960) and in Essen, Germany (1964).
 In general these exhibitions included some of the treasures sheltered in various Bulgarian museums and monasteries.

 The exhibition, Old Bulgarian Inscriptions, dedicated to the 1100th anniversary of Bulgarian literature was on display in 1963.
 The opening of the exhibition coincided with the Fifth International Congress of the Slavistics.